mindaffect/Headset/README.md

 To make this headband you will need:

  1. The main electrode holding piece.
-This should be 3d-printed using a relatively flexible material following this [stl file](main.stl)
+This should be 3d-printed using a rubber-like flexible material following this [stl file](main.stl)

  <img src="images/main.jpg" alt="alt text" width="200"/>